TL;DR

 The df

 command provides valuable insights into disk usage and mounted disks on your Ubuntu system.
 This method is ideal for monitoring disk utilization, understanding storage capacities, and planning disk management strategies.
-To list mounted disks on Linux follow these steps:
+To list all mounted drives Linux follow these steps:

 - Open a Terminal window and enter the following command: